skycoin/skycoin/cmd/cli/README.md

-  send                  Send skycoin from a wallet or an address to a recipient address showConfig            Show cli configuration showSeed              Show wallet seed and seed passphrase status                Check the status of current skycoin node transaction           Show detail info of specific transaction verifyAddress         Verify a skycoin address verifyTransaction     Verify if the specific transaction is spendable
+  send                  Send skycoin from a wallet or an address to a recipient address showConfig            Show cli configuration showSeed              Show wallet seed and seed passphrase status                Check the status of current Skycoin node transaction           Show detail info of specific transaction verifyAddress         Verify a skycoin address verifyTransaction     Verify if the specific transaction is spendable